SunnySuite/Sunny.jl/README.md

 Sunny additionally implements many new algorithms for efficient equilibrium sampling of SU(_N_) spins.

+_Dipole mode_.
+As a special case, Sunny can be restricted to the dipole-only approximation of spin.
+In this mode, the capabilities of Sunny are similar to [SpinW](https://spinw.org/).
+A key difference is that Sunny does not (currently) employ linear spin wave theory.
+Advantages are: (1) Applicability to finite temperature measurements and (2) Support for single-ion anisotropies beyond quadratic order.
+A disadvantage is that structure factor measurements $\mathcal S(q,\omega)$ have momentum-space ($q$) resolution that is limited by the size of magnetic super cell.

 ## Installation

 Sunny is implemented in the [Julia programming language](https://julialang.org/).
 New Julia users may wish to start with our [Getting Started](GettingStarted.md) guide.